-The Biology Department has established the following additional requirements for doctoral students.
-The advisory committee must contain at least 2 tenured or tenure-track members of the Biology graduate faculty.
-Faculty having joint appointments in the Department of Biology are considered Biology faculty and cannot serve as the out-of-department member of a Biology graduate student's advisory committee.
+The Department of Biology has established the following additional requirements for doctoral students.
+The advisory committee must contain at least two tenured or tenure-track members of the biology graduate faculty.
+Faculty having joint appointments in the Department of Biology are considered biology faculty and cannot serve as the out-of-department member of a biology graduate student's advisory committee.

-C. Degree Plan
+Degree Plan

-The degree plan should be developed in consultation with the student's advisory committee and submitted through the OGAPS DPSS system (https://ogsdpss.tamu.edu/) prior to registering for the 3rd semester (excluding summer terms).
+The degree plan should be developed in consultation with the student's advisory committee and submitted through the GPS DPSS system (https://ogsdpss.tamu.edu/) prior to registering for the 3rd semester (excluding summer terms).
 This deadline was established to ensure that students consult with their advisory committees about course work before beginning the second year of study.

-For Ph.D. students, a minimum of 96 credit hours beyond the baccalaureate degree or 64 credit hours beyond the Master's degree is required.
+For PhD students, a minimum of 96 credit hours beyond the baccalaureate degree or 64 credit hours beyond the Master's degree is required.
 Some Master's degrees awarded in countries other than the U.S. are not equivalent to a Master's degree awarded in the U.S. In these instances, the student will be required to have 96 hours on their degree plan.

 The degree plan should include the course work required by the Department of Biology.
-These requirements are described in the following section.
-For limitations regarding the use of certain graduate courses and transfer credit see the Graduate Catalog.
+For limitations regarding the use of certain graduate courses and transfer credit see the graduate catalog.
 All doctoral degree plans must carry a reasonable amount of 691 (Research) hours.